 - Focus – A 4-day immersive program designed to attract and recruit the nation’s best and brightest diverse students to pursue graduate studies and careers in academia.

-- Peer I Scope - aims to assist 2nd-3rd year, Achieve Atlanta scholars (all years), dual-degree, and 2nd -3rd year transfer students (particularly from HBCUs and community colleges) in thriving within the academic and cultural environments of Georgia Tech while expanding their scope of influence and inclusion.
+- Peer I Scope - aims to assist Achieve Atlanta scholars (all years), dual-degree, and 2nd -3rd year transfer students (particularly from HBCUs and community colleges) in thriving within the academic and cultural environments of Georgia Tech while expanding their scope of influence and inclusion.

 - Transitions – Enables graduate students and dual‐degree/transfer students to network with peers, faculty, and staff during their first week of orientation to Georgia Tech; as well as obtain important information about diversity resources available.

-- Women of Color Initiative (WOCI) – OMED's newest initiative aimed to enhance the advancement of women in industry, research, and higher education through targeted research-based strategies for advocacy, accountability, cultural awareness, leadership development, collaboration, recognition, and cultivated student-driven productivity spaces.
+- Women of Color Initiative (WOCI) – aims to enhance the advancement of women in industry, research, and higher education through targeted research-based strategies for advocacy, accountability, cultural awareness, leadership development, collaboration, recognition, and cultivated student-driven productivity spaces.
 WOCI also has a WOC City-wide Collaborative in Higher Education component which is a partnership with Emory, Georgia Tech, Spelman, and STEM Atlanta Women.